 We encourage out of town filmmakers to attend the festival, but there is absolutely no requirement or pressure to do so.
 We will arrange a discounted hotel on your behalf, but are unable to pay for visiting filmmakers' travel or lodging expenses.

 We offer two free passes good for the entire festival to every film that is submitted, in the submitter's name, whether the film is selected or not.
-We offer four free passes good for the entire festival, in the submitter's name, to every film selected for screening.
+We offer two free passes good for the entire festival, in the submitter's name, to every short film selected for screening.
 The same courtesy is extended to Original Screenplay Competition submitters.
+We offer four free passes good for the entire festival to filmmakers whose features are selected.
 Filmmaker passes are not mailed out, and must be picked up at the venue once the festival has started.

 While we consider the categories of Comedy and Fantasy self explanatory, we offer the following additional comments for our other categories: